OlivierGide/TkMaker/README.md

 - [x] Export functionality to generate Python code
 - [x] Customizable properties for each widget
 - [x] Save and load functionality for GUI projects
+- [x] Abbility to had a nice name to the widgets
+- [ ] Complete the menu bar with options for file operations (new, open, save, exit)
+- [ ] Add a toolbar with common actions (undo, redo, cut, copy, paste)
 - [ ] Display the tkinter error messages
 - [ ] Display à preview of the generated code
 - [ ] Create fast layouts from a layout collection